Opinion | Trump’s latest summit no-shows are his final insult to America’s Asian allies

 The high-level snub wasn’t just a missed opportunity to shore up relationships with countries the United States needs to work with on security, trade and public health.
 The United States’ absence also left a vacuum Beijing was happy to fill, signing a trade pact with 14 other Asian countries the same weekend.

-“In Asia, showing up is important, and the relationships matter,” said Derek Mitchell, former U.S. ambassador to Myanmar and the president of the National Democratic Institute for International Affairs.
+“In Asia, showing up is important, and the relationships matter,” said Derek Mitchell, former U.S. ambassador to Myanmar.
 “It’s really a travesty, and it undermines all the Trump administration’s pretensions of having a thoughtful and strategic approach to the China challenge.
 If you are seeking to demonstrate you are a resident power in Asia in competition with China, you need to act like it.”

 National security adviser Robert O’Brien, who is not Cabinet-level, participated in both events on behalf of the United States.
 He emphasized the importance of the relationships between the United States and Southeast Asian countries, especially due to the need to jointly address the coronavirus pandemic.
 “The United States has your back and we know you have ours,” he said in remarks for the opening ceremony of the ASEAN event.